curry-packages/runcurry/README.txt

   whose program text is in a script file starting with

     #!/usr/bin/env runcurry

+  If the name of the script file has a suffix, it must be different from `.curry` and `.lcurry`.

   If the script file contains the line `#jit`, it is compiled and saved as an executable so that it is faster executed when called the next time.